JmercyA/CAPSTONE-PROJECT-GROUP-3/README.md

 - Feature Transformation: Experiment with non-linear transformations of your features (e.g., log transformations, polynomial features, or PCA for dimensionality reduction) to improve how the model learns from the data.

+- Improve Severe Incident Prediction: Explore ensemble methods or deep learning techniques to enhance recall for severe cases.
+Incorporate additional data points, such as driver behavior or road infrastructure details, to enrich the model.

+- Expand Scope: Validate the model across different cities to assess scalability and adaptability.
+Integrate these insights into real-time traffic management systems for immediate safety interventions

+- Application to Public Safety: Use predictions to inform proactive measures like targeted safety campaigns during high-risk periods (e.g., Fridays, peak hours) and locations prone to broadside collisions.
+Equip emergency responders with severity predictions for optimized resource allocation.

 - Conclusion Based on EDA.

 We have noted that environmental factors have a limited contribution to occurrence of accidents and to the severity.
 Human behaviour or features influenced by or correlated with human behaviour. e.g. month (seasonality influence on human behaviour), type of collision, pedestrian action and intersection are a major determinant of accident occurrence and accident severity.